Buy and Sell coins?

 5. Obv: Third Portrait, inscription ELIZABETH II D G REG F D (date) starting low left.
 Initials IRB below bust.
 Beading around.

-Rev: Portcullis, 1 below, ONE PENNY above
+Rev: Crowned Portcullis, 1 below, ONE PENNY above

 Copper plated steel, issued from 1998 to 2008.
 All dates up to 2008 are in circulation.